Armin-kosary/cms-backend/README.md

 <b>ABOUT THIS PROJECT :</b><br>This is an simple web-shop admin system made by React.js in Front-End and Django in Back-End.<br>
-There are many features implemented in this web-app such as :<br>
 <br><br>

 Front-End Repository : <a href="https://github.com/Bahinkor/rtl-cms">Bahinkor/rtl-cms</a>